 I have skin that can be difficult, overly oily in certain areas and dry in others.
 It didnt get that way until I was over 30.
 This powder did not sit well, I felt it looked cakey if you tried to build it.
 I used with and without a primer and I'd get the same result.
 I ended up trying and returning a few others.
 If you have rather difficult skin like me I'd suggest the MUFE Pro Finish pressed powder- they have a ton of colors and it wears perfectly!

-After another epic search for a powder foundation , I finally settled on Dior's Fusion Compact.
+After another epic search for a powder foundation, I settled on Dior's Fusion Compact.
 The Cameo 022 proved the best color match for my cool, medium-fair skin.
-This foundation is more suitable for those with normal to slightly dry skin and provides light coverage.
+This foundation is more suitable for those with normal to slightly dry skin and provides light coverage that evens out the skin tone.
 It applies smoothly without becoming heavy or caked.
 No oxidation so far.
-For me, cream blush works best over this foundation since my skin is dry and mature.
+I prefer using cream blush over this foundation since I have mature, dry skin.

 Packaging is Dior elegant.
 Powder is housed in a quality compact with a velvet pouch.
 Also purchased Dior's Hydra Light Lotion SPF 15 to apply underneath the foundation for hydration, slip and additional SPF, but I returned it since I prefer a true moisturizer.

 I use this as an everyday foundation and feel this is better quality powder foundation than Lancome's Dual Phase, Laura Mercier, Armani, or the liquid Clarins Everlasting SPF 15 (all these foundations did not perform well on my mature skin based on the samples worn).

 As an alternate to Dior Fusion Compact, if you have yellow or beige undertones, give Shiseido Smoothing Powder Foundation a try.
 It "was" my HG (but no color match), and hands down the best out there at $32.